Cardiovascular risk and elevation of blood DHT levels vary by testosterone preparation

 This meta-analysis underscores that there may be an optimal level of DHT, in the range of around 45-70 ng/dL, and that testosterone therapy with transdermal testosterone preparations cause a greater elevation in DHT levels than do injectable testosterone preparations.

-It should be underscored that other recent meta-analyses show that across all administration routes, there is no increased cardiovascular risk overall with testosterone therapy that aims to restore physiological testosterone levels.16,17 Specifically, a recent meta-analysis performed on the largest number of studies collected so far, shows that testosterone therapy is not related to any increase in cardiovascular risk, even when composite or single adverse events are considered.16 To the contrary, in subjects with metabolic derangements, a protective effect of testosterone therapy on cardiovascular risk is observed.16 The grand conclusion from analyzing data of randomized controlled trials (the gold standard study type in medical research) from the last 20 years is that testosterone therapy in hypogonadal men is a valuable strategy in improving patient's metabolic profile, reducing body fat and increasing lean muscle mass, which would ultimately reduce the risk of heart disease.16 For more information, see our previous editorial covering this meta-analysis “Testosterone-boosting Medications and Cardiovascular Risk”.
+It should be underscored that other recent meta-analyses show that across all administration routes, there is no increased cardiovascular risk overall with testosterone therapy that aims to restore physiological testosterone levels.27,28 Specifically, a recent meta-analysis performed on the largest number of studies collected so far, shows that testosterone therapy is not related to any increase in cardiovascular risk, even when composite or single adverse events are considered.27 To the contrary, in subjects with metabolic derangements, a protective effect of testosterone therapy on cardiovascular risk is observed.27 The grand conclusion from analyzing data of randomized controlled trials from the last 20 years is that testosterone therapy in hypogonadal men is a valuable strategy in improving patient's metabolic profile, reducing body fat and increasing lean muscle mass, which would ultimately reduce the risk of heart disease.27 For more information, see our previous editorial covering this meta-analysis “Testosterone-boosting medications and cardiovascular risk”.